EvaWXHenderson/Particles/README.md

 *Note: recommended time interval (delt_t) is 0.1, with an interval paratermeter of 10*

 ## Decceleration
-Currently the only complete section of the project.
-Contains files for running a simulation where particles are made to bounce and decelerate with gravity.
+Contains files for running a simulation where particles are made to bounce and decelerate with gravity, particles act much more like tennis balls and do not interact with one another (no attraction/repulsion).

 https://github.com/user-attachments/assets/603c88bb-adf8-4a6b-852e-31ebded9f473